 Real-life story 1955, our first home at Terling was a new Council House, (the picture above shows the house in 2018 and it looks just the same except that two large hydrangeas have been removed at the doorway).

 But we left after seven months, as the market garden could not support another family, as by this time I was pregnant, and Roy got the job as Manager at Harry Church’s Nursery at Witham, just a few miles away.

-On 7th October 1956, Peter was born, and I used to push the pram out on to the Nursery for a short while in the afternoon, and I helped to pick the multi-coloured heads of Helichrysum plants which, together with blue, yellow and white Statice, were used in dried flower arrangements, and supplied to florists, I think in Witham.
+In October 1956, Peter was born, and I used to push the pram out onto the Nursery for a short while in the afternoon, and I helped to pick the multi-coloured heads of Helichrysum plants which, together with blue, yellow and white Statice, were used in dried flower arrangements, and supplied to florists, I think in Witham.

 Roy had transferred the tenancy of the Council house over to the Reasons, so they were happy to live there.